 The hero header design features a large image, often the total or near total view of the above-scroll space a user sees, with navigation elements overlaid on top of it.
 Provided it’s a standard image file, these headers are easy for users to load and often translate well to a mobile display.
-You also need to make sure that you are using the right web development languages in order to support your image files on your site.
+You also need to make sure that you are using the right web development languages in order to support the image files on your site.
 For merchant websites, hero headers can make a bold impression by featuring flagship products behind the navigation and encouraging users to investigate further.

 The downside of a hero header style is that the image chosen defines the user’s first impression: If it’s the wrong picture or a stock photo, they may not be left with a positive–or any impression at all; rarely do websites get the chance to make a second.
 If you choose to incorporate the hero header design, devote extra time to image selection and testing.